Karol-hub/School-Notes-A-level/School/Computer Science/Course Work/Reports/Report.md

 Heretic – A secret character which is unique since they cannot be unlocked, and the character is bound by the run as they are unlocked by picking up a combination of items on that run.

 ### **Aim of the game**
 The aim of the game is to get loot and activate the teleporter, after this a boss will spawn, which you must kill to progress.
 You get teleported to a different stage and the process repeats until stage 5 and after that you get teleported to the moon to kill final boss (Mythrix) or obliterate yourself which has a more secret ending which needs the player to enter a portal on stage 8 after they loop (return back to stage 1 and keep all their items), sometimes a large purple portal can appear which teleports the player to a different realm (with some pretty interesting lore) and they have to defeat Voidling which gives the player an alternate ending.
 ### **Target demographic**
 Teens and older since the game contain blood, drug references and fantasy violence.
 It is aimed at people with all skill types as the game has different difficulty rating which allows the player to play at the level that they are comfortable with.
 ### **Good Qualities**

-The game is very beginner friendly and is enjoyable both alone and with friends.
+- The game is very beginner friendly and is enjoyable both alone and with friends.

-The variety of items allows the player to replay the game with many different combinations and the game does not feel repetitive.
+- The variety of items allows the player to replay the game with many different combinations and the game does not feel repetitive.
 The different ending makes the player want to experience them all.

-The variety in character makes any play style suitable.
+- The variety in character makes any play style suitable.

-The game is never “too easy” since there are eclipse challenges which get progressively harder
+- The game is never “too easy” since there are eclipse challenges which get progressively harder
 ### **Bad Qualities**

-Once you loop a lot the game gets very chaotic and resource intensive because there are so many enemies with different attributes that can create lots of projectiles which slow down the game a lot.
+- Once you loop a lot the game gets very chaotic and resource intensive because there are so many enemies with different attributes that can create lots of projectiles which slow down the game a lot.

-Some things can kill you in one hit making death unavoidable in some cases.
+- Some things can kill you in one hit making death unavoidable in some cases.

-Sometimes you get runs where you get no good items, and the game becomes a lot more difficult because of bad luck.
+- Sometimes you get runs where you get no good items, and the game becomes a lot more difficult because of bad luck.
 ### **What I would include**

-The variety in characters and the play styles that they allow
+- The variety in characters and the play styles that they allow

-The different difficulties allowing the player to play at a level that their comfortable with
+- The different difficulties allowing the player to play at a level that their comfortable with

-## **Celeste
+## **Celeste**
 Celeste is a challenging 2D platformer where the aim is to give precise inputs that will clear the level and allow you to progress into the next room.
 It takes a long time to complete as the game is very difficult and constantly introduces new features that are harder than the last.
 ### **Controls**
 WSAD – Movement
 J - Jump
 K - Dash
 L - Grab
 ### **Characters**
 Madeline is the protagonist of the game and as the game progresses, as the game progresses they get more and more abilities and the level design reflects this as the game presents rooms that can only be solved with the new skill that the player was shown.
 The game never gives the character any new skills are just shown to the player and never granted or unlocked meaning that the player can revisit earlier levels and complete them in newer and more efficient ways.
 The player does get an extra dash in some of the later rooms in the game and this is the only upgrade that the player gets.
 ### **Aim of the game**
-The aim is to get to the top of the celeste mountain
+The aim is to get to the top of the celeste mountain climbing the mountain one room at a time.
+Rooms get harder the further you progress in the game, the length of these rooms can vary drastically, the same applies to the difficulty.
+The game itself doesn't have that much levels however each level is very difficult which makes completing one very rewarding.
 ### **Target demographic**
+Anyone as the game doesn't have any violent or difficult topics discussed, however it will cater better to a slightly older audience because of it's difficulty.
+The game also targets people who are more experience in platformers as the difficulty of the levels scales quickly.
 ### **Good Qualities**

-Fast pace of each room keeps the tension high

-The range of upgrades keeps the player wanting to experiment with combinations

-Making decisions as to which type of loot to take at the end of each room has some strategy to it which need planning and experience to be effective

-The art style of the game is very atmospheric and immersive even though it does not have insane amounts of detail.
+- Beating a room feels rewarding
+- Caters who anyone who is willing to try it.
+- The movement feels fun
+- The movement feels consistent
 ### **Bad Qualities**

-Not much content as it is still in early access

-It is still a bit buggy since it is in early access

-The lack of characters does not allow for many play styles
+- Getting stuck on one room can be very frustrating
+- To progress far into the game you need to dedicate a lot of time and have a lot of skill
 ### **What I would include**

-Try to replicate the fast pacing, by limiting the amount of time the player has to rest but not in between rooms.

-A similar art style
+- A similar art style
+- Similar movement system, but something that isn't as complicated so it doesn't overwhelm the player
 ## **Rain World**
+Rain world is an open world game meaning that the player can go explore anywhere to their heart's content.
+It's also very difficult, and focuses on treating the player as part of the ecosystem rather than a separate entity, for this reason enemies treat the player as any other rival creature and focuses on their own survival rather than killing the player, which is common in most other games.
 ### **Controls**
 WSAD – Movement
+Space - Jump
+E - Grab
+Q - Throw
+Escape - Pause
+Z - Map
 ### **Characters**

-You play as Kyle Crane (you cannot change) who is the main protagonist of the story.
-He has advanced training because he is a soldier sent into the quarantined zone, allowing his movement to be more advanced than that of an ordinary person, making the game more fast-paced and difficult.
-The character development is effective and allows the player to feel sympathy for Kyle when something goes wrong, this is due to the decisions that the character makes as he puts the people before the objective (most of the time).
+The player plays as a slugcat which is a small creature with the ability to wield rocks and spears.
+They can also befriend other wild creatures.
+They can also interact with scavengers if the player's reputation is good with the scavengers, however this isn't the case for all slugcats as scavengers will become hostile if the player's reputation is low.

+Monk - The easy mode of rain world, where enemies are less common and less aggressive.
+This character is good for people playing the game for the first time as it allows them to experience the game in a less harsh environment than usual.

+Survivor - Regular difficulty of the game

+Hunter - Hard mode of rain world where some special tougher enemies spawn that don't usually spawn, enemies are also more common and aggressive.
+There is also a time limit as the hunter has a limited amount of cycles (days) unlike any of the other characters, hunter also has the ability to consume dead animals.

+Rain world also has a DLC called downpour which adds 5 new characters, where each character has unique abilities and objectives, the different characters are unique to the base game characters as they have their own abilities which also come with their downsides.
+Each character is also set at a different time in the timeline meaning that the layout of the game will be similar however each room will be different for each character and the enemies in that area will also be different.
+These new characters each require a different approach for the game due to their different downsides, for example gourmand gets tiered after throwing a spear, forcing the player to plan their combat as they will get tiered if they spend too long in combat.
+Whereas the saint isn't able to use spears because it's a pacifist, but they have a grapple which it can use to traverse the land faster, forcing the player to avoid combat at all costs.
 ### **Aim of the game**

-At the start of the game the player is told that their aim is to retrieve a secret file from the quarantined zone, however, this changes when he finds out that the people who sent him have no intent of helping the survivors in the quarantined zone.
-His aim changes to help the people at “the tower”.
-To do this he must complete many series of missions which survivors require and to eliminate the other main faction, this faction is run by a ruthless dictator who was previously a politician.

-The gameplay consists of scavenging the remains of the city and navigating an abandoned city while trying not to get killed by the zombies.
-Which can create stressful situations since at night an extremely powerful enemy emerges which creates an incentive to not be outside of safe zones at night and when you see the sun going down and there is not a safehouse nearby it becomes stressful to run away from these enemies (there is no chance of killing them) while they are gaining distance on you.
+The aim for each character in the game varies, however they all need to progress through the environment to reach their goal, often resulting in combat with the wildlife.
+The player must also gain enough food to be able to sleep in a shelter and avoid the rain that comes at the end of each cycle (game equivalent of a day).
+Dying results in the player respawning in the shelter they previously slept in and losing a karma point, however for each successful cycle that the player completes they will gain a karma point.
+Karma is important as it allows the player to traverse between regions, since regions are separated by karma gates which only let you through if your karma is above a certain level.
 ### **Target demographic**

-Adults as the game contains a lot of gore which would not be suitable for children or teens.

-In terms of difficulty then it is for anyone as it has different difficulty setting that make it suitable for anyone to pick up, however they might have trouble with the movement if they are new.
-The variety in play styles allows the user to play how they want to and makes every path valid, for example, tank (maxing out health) or damage where you specialize in the damage perks to decimate enemies as fast as possible while being very squishy (not a lot of hp and dies easily)
+Anyone as it doesn't contain any graphic scenes or references to difficult topics.
+However the game caters more to people who are willing to spend time trying to understand it as it's a very challenging game which is very harsh for a new player, lacking any kind of tutorial or explanation.
 ### **Good Qualities**

-Gameplay is fun and keeps the player engaged, even when the main story is over.
+- Gameplay is fun and keeps the player engaged

-Melee combat focus is unique.
+- Game has a high skill ceiling meaning there is always a way the player can improve

-Movement is incredibly fun and feels exceptionally smooth.
+- Movement is incredibly fun and feels exceptionally smooth.

-The perk tree allows the player to not get overwhelmed by all the game mechanics and progress at their own pace since the mechanics are unlocked one at a time and the player has time to get used to it before the next one is introduced

-The perk tree has distinct categories so that you can specialize in the style that you like as you will only get skills that appeal to your play style.
+- Lack of permanent upgrades makes the game focus on skill rather than items and unlocks.
+- Completing a cycle if very rewarding.
+- Player is treated as part of ecosystem rather than separate entity
 ### **Bad Qualities**

-The gore does not make it appealing to a wide variety of audience

-The game can get repetitive as there are a lot of fetch quests
+- Difficult to get into due to no tutorial
+- Game is very unforgiving and a small mistake can result in the player getting killed
 ### **What I would include**

-A similar melee combat system
+- A similar combat system

-The movement in the game

-Progression in skills with skill trees
+- Similar movement system
+- Treating the player as part of the ecosystem
 # **Letter to Client**

 Paragraph 1 - Introduce yourself and coursework